orsonmmz/vcdiff/README.md

 (file2.vcd).var_b stays at 0 all the time.

-In the state comparison mode, variables state is checked after every transition and marked as changed only if the variables state is different.
-In the example above, state differs in the time unit #2 (file1.var_a = 0, file2.var_a = 1), but in the time unit #6 the variables are equal.
+In the state comparison mode, variables state is checked after every transition and marked as changed only if the variables are in different state.
+In the example above, variable state differs at time unit #2 (file1.var_a = 0, file2.var_a = 1), but at time unit #6 the variables are equal again, so they are not displayed in the diff output.

 See the vcdiff output (-s for enabling state comparison):
 ```